DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Flow Parameter Naming
+## Flow oarameter naming

 #### Summary

-Identifies where naming standards for Flow Parameters and Parameter Sets are breached.
+Identifies where naming standards for flow parameters and parameter sets are breached.

 #### Description

-Identifies where naming standards for Flow Parameters Parameter Sets are breached
+Identifies where naming standards for flow parameters Parameter sets are breached

 #### Actions

-Ensure your Flow Parameters and Parameter Sets are named according to your standards.
+Ensure your flow parameters and parameter sets are named according to your standards.

 ---

-## Flow Parameter Missing Default Value
+## Flow parameter missing default value

 #### Summary

-Identify Flow Parameters that are not in a Parameter Set.
+Identify flow parameters that are not in a parameter set.

 #### Description

 It is good practice to consider the use of Parameter Sets to store Flow Parameters.
-Parameter Sets help to make your jobs more flexible and reusable across environments.
+Parameter Sets help to make your flows more flexible and reusable across environments.

 #### Actions